A unique and flexible approach to membership and accreditation

 The different kind of Registrants are:

-Senior Accredited Registrant (MNCS Snr Accred) A counsellor who has met the standards for Accredited Professional Registrant membership, and has also gained an advanced qualification and further professional development.
+Senior Accredited Registrant (MNCS Snr Accred) A counsellor who has met the standards for Accredited Professional Registrant membership, and has also gained significant further professional development.

 Fellow Registrant (FNCS) A counsellor who has met the standards for Senior Accredited Registrant membership and who has significant further professional experience which has made a notable contribution to the profession.
 (This grade cannot be applied for.)